 Media Summit 2020 kicked things off the way it did last year – with a selfie taken by none other than Sergeant Eric Franz of the Cincinnati Police Department.

 Over 85 media professionals, hospital communication leaders, law enforcement representatives, and public information officers gathered together to commence the second annual Media Summit hosted by The Health Collaborative.

 The morning began with a networking breakfast and a presentation from Amanda Nageleisen, Director of Corporate Media Relations at UC Health, that focused on the September 19, 2019 Mass Casualty Incident exercise that involved over 400 volunteers and 40 agencies from the tri-state area.

-UC Health premiered a Netflix-style documentary on how hospitals prepare for mass causality situations.
+UC Health premiered a Netflix-style documentary on how hospitals prepare for mass casualty situations.
 Click here to watch “Mass Casualty Incident Training: Behind the Scenes with UC Health.”
 After the documentary, Amanda stressed the importance of quick communication to shift operating room capabilities, considering operational impacts to blood supplies and overall resource availability.

 “I love attending the media summit because it brings together communications professionals and journalists to have meaningful, productive conversations.
 And this year’s panel was particularly great – it was so helpful to hear directly from reporters about how we can work together to inform the community and tell stories that matter.”